Friday Night on White: A Key Step to Revitalization

 In 1956, Wake Forest University left its original town and relocated to Winston Salem.
 This deprived the rural community of Wake Forest of its former identity as a college town.
 After a couple of decades, community members gathered together out of concern for the decreasing number of residents and increasing concern for their economy.
 Defining the problem brought together an organization dedicated to pursuing a solution.
 Wake Forest Downtown Revitalization Corporation, run by local volunteers, made it their mission to maintain and develop the integrity and individuality of the town and community.
 Recently joining the Town of Wake Forest, the non-profit changed its name to Wake Forest Development, Inc. Their committees for Main Street use a four-point approach to making Downtown Wake Forest into a “vibrant, thriving community.”
 These include organization, promotion, design, and economic vitality.
 The committees understand the power of place and look to utilize Wake Forest and its members to make the most of this strategy.
 Jennifer Herbert, Downtown Development Manager for WFD Inc, heads one of the largest events to promote the town.
 Friday Night on White runs throughout the summer and incorporates live music, local food and beverage, and other activities.
 Growing in popularity, it has brought community members together to socialize while drawing in new visitors to the area and looking for a way to experience the unique aspects of Wake Forest all in one event.
 It has brought a containable nightlife that preserves the quality of the town by keeping it manageable and bringing in a younger and livelier demographic.
 This example is one of many ways that the Town of Wake Forest is trying to reach its goals by working hand in hand with the community members who share the same vision.

-For more information on visit the Friday Night on White Website here and the Wake Forest Downtown Inc Website here.
+For more information on visit the Wake Forest Downtown Inc Website here.